L05/p5.multiplayer/README.md

 2. Once logged in, click *New Project > Clone from Git Repo*.

-3. Copy the URL `https://github.com/L05/p5.multiplayer` and paste it where instructed to *Paste the full URL of your repository*.
+3. Copy this repository URL `https://github.com/L05/p5.multiplayer` and paste it where instructed to *Paste the full URL of your repository*.

 4. You will be taken to an editor screen.
 If not, make sure to *Edit your project*.